Body hair: Across populations

-According to anthropologist and professor Ashley Montagu in 1989, Asian people and black people such as the San people are less hairy than white people.
+According to anthropologist and professor Ashley Montagu, East Asian people are less hairy than other groups.
 Montagu said that the hairless feature is a neotenous trait.

-Eike-Meinrad Winkler and Kerrin Christiansen of the Institut für Humanbiologie studied, in 1993, Kavango people and !Kung people of body hair and hormone levels to investigate the reason black Africans did not have bodies as hairy as Europeans.
-Winkler and Christiansen concluded the difference in hairiness between black Africans and Europeans had to do with differences in androgen or estradiol production, in androgen metabolism, and in sex hormone action in the target cells.
+Eike-Meinrad Winkler and Kerrin Christiansen of the Institut für Humanbiologie studied, in 1993, the Kavango people and !Kung people from Namibia of body hair and hormone levels to investigate the reason some Africans did not have bodies as hairy as Europeans.
+Winkler and Christiansen concluded the difference in hairiness between some Africans and Europeans had to do with differences in androgen or estradiol production, in androgen metabolism, and in sex hormone action in the target cells.

 Valerie Anne Randall of the Department of Biomedical Sciences, University of Bradford, said in 1994 beard growth in Caucasian men increases until the mid-thirties due to a delay caused by growth cycles changing from vellus hair to terminal hair.
 Randall said white men and women are hairier than Japanese men and women even with the same total plasma androgen levels.
 Randall says that the reason for some people being hairy and some people not being hairy is unclear, but that it probably is related to differing sensitivity of hair follicles to 5α-reductase.

-Rodney P.R.
-Dawber of the Oxford Hair Foundation said in 1997 that East Asian males have little or no facial or body hair and Dawber also said that Mediterranean males are covered with an exuberant pelage.
+Rodney P. R. Dawber of the Oxford Hair Foundation said that East Asian males, as well as black Africans and Native Americans, have little facial or body hair and Dawber also said that Mediterranean males are covered with an exuberant pelage.

-Milkica Nešić and her colleagues from the Department of Physiology at the University of Niš, Serbia, cited prior studies in a 2010 publication as indicating that the frequency of hair on the middle finger joint (mid-phalangeal hair) in whites is significantly higher than in Black populations.
+Milkica Nešić and her colleagues from the Department of Physiology at the University of Niš, Serbia, cited prior studies in a 2010 publication indicating that the frequency of hair on the middle finger joint (mid-phalangeal hair) in Europeans is significantly higher than in African populations, where the lowest values were found, and "completely absent" in Northern Native American (Inuit) populations.
+Their own study found that the latter was part of a wider trend of "Mongoloid" peoples having less hair overall.